 Why choose to work with me?

-I am a certified Pilates instructor (both mat and apparatus) with 15 years of experience.
+I hold a BA in Behavioral Science from the Psychology Department and am a certified Pilates instructor (both mat and apparatus) with 15 years of experience.
 I have worked with athletes, non-athletes, and individuals of all ages, including those with complex injuries.
-I’m also certified Thai Massage Therapist and Anatomy Trains Fascia Bodyworker.
+More details about working with complex injuries appear in the section below.

 My evolving knowledge of bodywork, sports science, and nervous system regulation reflects the latest advancements in healing and movement.

-I integrate emotional work, alongside a tailored movement program designed to support each individual’s unique needs.
+I integrate emotional work alongside tailored movement programs designed to support your unique needs.

 Are You Struggling with These Patterns?